-**Note: This blog was updated on February 15th, 2019, to reflect new changes to the Sheriff Sale.**
+**Note: This blog was updated - again - on June, 2019, to reflect new changes to the Sheriff Sale.**

 This is a topic I’m shocked has taken us so long to blog about.